ganto/ansible-acme_tiny/README.md

     - role: ganto.acme_tiny
 ```

+The first time you run the role for a new domain, `ansible` must be run with
-If you run this playbook with the `root` user it will create all necessary
+the `root` user to setup the necessary environment:

+* create configuration, challenge, domain, certificate directories

-directories, add an unprivileged account for certificate renewal,
+* create unprivileged Linux account `certbot` for later certificate renewal

+* create `~certbot/.ansible.cfg` so that Ansible runs are logged to individual
+  log file `/var/log/acme-tiny/certbot.log`.

+* add sudo rule service restart by `certbot` account

-generate a private key, create and send a certificate request for the given
+* create 4096 bit key and certificate request of the defined domains

-domain(s), create the certificate file and eventually restart the affected
+* creates a PEM certificate file and depending on the service an individual
-service, in this case `lighttpd`.
+  service certificate file.

+* restart the service

 #### Certificate renewal